konturio/disaster-ninja-fe/src/features/layers_in_area/readme.md

 so after that user or other features can enable or disable those layers.

-`areaLayersDetailsResource` - load data for **enabled** layers from above resources, that required for show layers legend, draw them on map, and so on.
+`areaLayersDetailsResource` - load data for **enabled** layers from above resources, that required to show layers legend, draw them on map, and so on.